BREWER’S YEAST & NUTRITIONAL YEAST

 WHICH IS BETTER SOURCE OF NUTRIENTS?

 Both types of yeast are close relatives as they both are made from Saccharomyces cerevisiae > species of yeast.
 However, they nutritional content is not the same because these yeasts are bred on different mediums (foods).
-Brewer’s Yeast is grown on molasses while Nutritional Yeast is grown on grains.
+Brewer’s Yeast is grown on grains while Nutritional Yeast is grown on molasses.

 If you need excellent quality Chromium to reduce sugar craving, regulate blood sugar and deal with diabetes, you need Brewer’s Yeast due to its high content of GTF Chromium, absorption of which is much better than that of other sources including food and supplements.